 \subsection{Ablations}

-To demonstrate the operating principle of our design choices, we provide two sets of ablations for our approach.
-The first one analyzes the choice of VLM used by VLAD, in addition to examining the importance of the three-step prompting detailed in Sec.~\ref{subsec:gen}.
-The second set of ablations deals with examining the effect of different pointcloud alignment methods for the cross-domain object alignment, comparing with our method for principal component-based correspondence-free optimization detailed in Sec.~\ref {subsec:align}.
+To demonstrate the operating principle of VLAD-Grasp and its design choices, we provide ablations for our approach.
+We first ablate on the choice of VLM, in addition to examining the importance of the three-step prompting procedure (Sec.~\ref{subsec:gen}).
+We then examine the effect of different point cloud alignment methods for the cross-domain object alignment, comparing with our method comprising principal component-based correspondence-free optimization (Sec.~\ref {subsec:align}).

 Shown in Tab.~\ref{tab:ablation_vlm}, GPT-5 performs the best in terms of generating a feasible grasp, with a success rate of $91.43\%$.
-Without the 3-Step prompting procedure, the success rate drops by more than $12\%$, although this comes with the trade-off of using $\sim 32\%$ fewer tokens as well as lower variance in grasp success.
+Without the 3-Step prompting procedure, the success rate drops by more than $12\%$, however this trades off performance with cost and consistency, using $\sim 32\%$ fewer tokens as well as lower variance in grasp success.
 This aligns with our empirical observations that both the intermediate text-based reasoning $R^g$ and the specificity of the generated query prompt $T^g_2$ helps guide the image generation process to obtain a better goal image $I_G$ and, consequently, a better object grasp.
 Gemini 2.5~\cite{team2023gemini} performs $\sim7\%$ worse despite the higher number of reasoning tokens used, although with lower variance in grasp success.
-While the image portion of the output tokens is expected to be relatively similar across all approaches, the number of text output tokens is a useful metric for quantifying possibly more detailed intermediate reasoning $R^g$ and the descriptiveness of the generated text query prompts $T^g_2$.
 We also explored utilizing a combination of Llama 4~\cite{touvron2023llama} for text-based reasoning and StableDiffusion's image-to-image model~\cite{rombach2022high} for generating goal images.
 While the text outputs are reasonable, the generative model had extremely poor prompt adherence on the dataset images, and hence, we exclude it from Tab.~\ref{tab:ablation_vlm}.